This post may contain affiliate links. Read our disclosure page for full details.

 Once you’re settled on a comfy sleeping pad or mat, the next level up is your sleeping bag.
 When camping a deux, you might be interested in sleeping bags for couples.

 Double sleeping bags are great, making it so much easier to snuggle together during the cold camping nights.
 Plus, they’re just so cute, aren’t they?
-But it’s even better if you have two bags that can be connected to become one!
+But instead of a double sleeping bag, some couples find it even better and more convenient to have two bags that can be connected to become one!